EZRA-DVLPR/610_proj/README.md

 Looking at [Input.txt](#inputtxt):

-We should expect an output of yields an output of:
+We should expect an output of:
 ```
 4
 TTTT